 Learning Outcomes - LEVEL 6 3A.
 Knowledge and understanding Learning outcomes: Learning and teaching strategy/ assessment methods A1.
-Evaluate key theories and concepts pertinent to contemporary Graphic Design & Illustration practice There are a range of teaching and assessment methods used with an emphasis on practical studio-based learning and assessment to reflect the nature of the programme.
-This practical learning is supported by lectures.
+Evaluate key theories and concepts pertinent to contemporary art practice There are a range of teaching and assessment methods used with an emphasis on practical studio-based learning and assessment to reflect the nature of the programme.
+This practical learning is supported by lectures, seminars, discussions,

 A2.
-Critically explore issues and debates

-to situate Graphic Design & Illustration

-and its wider social and political contexts

-seminars, discussions, peer feedback and supervisor sessions to impart the requisite critical and reflective skills.

-- ∉ Learning and teaching strategy:

-- ∉ Practical workshops

-- ∉ Demonstrations

-- ∉ Group critiques

-- ∉ Supervision sessions

-- ∉ Case study analysis

-- ∉ Discussion seminars

-- ∉ Individual presentations

-- ∉ Research discussions

-- ∉ Lectures

-- ∉ Technician support

-∉ Assessment methods:

-- ∉ Presentation

-- ∉ Interview

-- ∉ Creative or client project

-- ∉ Reflection

-- ∉ Professional Portfolio
+Critically explore issues and debates to situate art and its wider social and political contexts peer feedback and supervisor sessions to impart the requisite critical and reflective skills. ∠ Learning and teaching strategy: ∠ Practical workshops ∠ Demonstrations ∠ Group critiques ∠ Supervision sessions ∠ Case study analysis ∠ Discussion seminars ∠ Individual presentations ∠ Research discussions ∠ Lectures ∠ Technician support ∉ Assessment methods: ∉ Presentation ∉ Exhibition ∉ Portfolio ∉ Major project ∉ Reflection ∉ Collaboration ∉ Portfolio review

 3B.
 Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods B1.
-Critically analyse professional working methodologies to inform Practical outcomes As above B2.
-Experiment with new approaches to materials, techniques and concepts to develop an innovative Graphic Design & Illustration practice
+Critically analyse and interpret theories, ideas and concepts to inform art production As above B2.
+Experiment with new approaches to materials and concepts to develop an innovative art practice

 3C.
-Practical and I professional skills Learning outcomes: Learning and teaching strategy/ assessment methods

-C1.
-Act autonomously to produce

-Graphic Design & Illustration works with

-limited supervision or direction

-• As above

-C2.
-Purposefully employ software, equipment and processes to produce design and illustration work to a professional standard

-C3.
-Employ specialist industry standard Graphic Design & Illustration techniques to communicate effectively with a range of audiences
+Practical and professional skills Learning outcomes: Learning and teaching strategy/ assessment methods C1.
+Act autonomously to produce artworks with limited supervision or direction As above C2.
+Purposefully employ materials, equipment and processes to produce artworks to an appropriate professional standard C3.
+Employ specialist art techniques to communicate effectively with a range of audiences

 3D.
 Key/transferable skills Learning outcomes: Learning and teaching strategy/ assessment methods D1.
 Effectively communicate in a range of professional contexts As above D2.
 Reflect on own performance to inform future personal and professional development D3.
-Effectively work with others in a range of situations
+Effectively work with others to produce collaborate projects